AbdallahSafi/reading-notes-301/class-10.md

-## call stack :
+### Call stack
-    A call stack is a mechanism for an interpreter to keep track of its place in a script that calls multiple function.
+* mechanism for an interpreter to keep track of its place in a script that calls multiple functions

-    * When a script calls a function, the interpreter adds it to the call stack and then starts carrying out the function.
+  * script calls a function, the interpreter adds it to the call stack and then carrying out the function.

-    * Any functions that are called by that function are added to the call stack further up, and run where their calls are reached.
+  * function are added to the call stack further up, and run where their calls are reached.

-    * When the current function is finished, the interpreter takes it off the stack and resumes execution where it left off in the last code listing.
+  * unction is finished, the interpreter takes it off the stack and resumes execution where it left off in the last code listing.

-    * If the stack takes up more space than it had assigned to it, it results in a "stack overflow" error.
+#### Understanding the JavaScript call stack:
+* is a single-threaded interpreter comprising of a heap and a single call stack.
+* used for function invocation.
+Since the call stack is single

-        - call stack is synchronous.
+* function execution,from top to bottom.
+It means the call stack is synchronous.
+* In Asynchronous JavaScript, we have a callback function, an event loop, and a task queue.
-        - data structure that uses the Last In, First Out (LIFO).
+* a call stack is a data structure that uses the Last In, First Out (LIFO) principle to temporarily store and manage function

-## stack overflow:
-      A stack overflow occurs when there is a recursive function (a function that calls itself) without an exit point.
-The browser (hosting environment) has a maximum stack call that it can accomodate before throwing a stack error.
+* It is single-threaded.
+Meaning it can only do one thing at a time
+* Code execution is synchronous.
+* A function invocation creates a stack frame that occupies a temporary memory.
+* It works as a LIFO — Last In, First Out data structure.
+#### JavaScript error messages && debugging

-## Types of error messages :
+* Types of error messages:

-   1. Reference errors : Happend when you try to use a variable that is not yet declared.
+  * Reference errors:This is also a common thing when using const and let, they are hoisted like var and function but there is a time between the hoisting and being declared.

-   2. Syntax errors : This occurs when you have something that cannot be parsed in terms of syntax.
+  * Syntax errors:when you have something that cannot be parsed in terms of syntax.

-   3. Range errors : Try to manipulate an object with some kind of length and give it an invalid length and    this kind of errors will show up.

-   4. Type errors : this types of errors show up when the types (number, string and so on) you are trying to use or access are incompatible.

-## Debugging :

-   - console.log()
-   - Ctrl+o : choose your file to debug, click the line you wanna debug and refresh your page again (F5)
+  * Range errors:invalid length (negative length).
+* debugging
+  * console.log() the variables you want to check.
+  * using chrome developer tools.